Udayan-Singh/DS-Algos/README.md

 7. Binary Trees

 Each file contains the name of the question I solved.
+All the questions have been solved in JAVA.